-We think a lot about light and images and your eye, but we haven’t forgotten about sound.
-If you were to take a close look at the screen in a good movie theater, you would see perforations.
+We think a lot about light, images and your eye, but we haven’t forgotten about sound.
+If you were to take a close look at the screen in a good movie theater you would see perforations.
 Why?
 To let the sound from behind-the-screen speakers pass through.

 Why choose Microperf X² for your acoustically transparent solution…

 - Available with any of Stewart's front projection materials (excluding Silver 3D)

 - First projection material to be THX Ultra Certified

 - Unbeatable audio quality (no secondary black backing required)